Akbayan: Opposition (2016–present)

-Ideology
+Ideology and platform

+A centre-left party, Akbayan advocates for participatory democracy and a form of governance it characterizes as participatory socialism.
 The party includes both democratic socialists and social democrats as members.
-While Akbayan's political-economic platform rests on the democratic-socialist foundation which the ruling PDP–Laban ostensibly shares, the former differs greatly from the latter with regard to civil rights and law enforcement.
+While Akbayan's political-economic platform rests on the democratic-socialist foundation which PDP–Laban ostensibly shares, the former differs greatly from the latter with regard to civil rights and law enforcement.